BeyondTrust

-BeyondTrust (formerly Symark) is an American company that develops, markets, and supports a family of privileged identity management / access management (PIM/PAM), privileged remote access, and vulnerability management products for UNIX, Linux, Windows and macOS operating systems.
+BeyondTrust Corporation (formerly Bomgar and earlier NetworkStreaming and ExpertVNC) is an American company that develops privileged access management (PAM) and vulnerability management software.

-BeyondTrust was founded in 2006 and provided Least Privilege Management software for the Microsoft Windows OS, before UNIX vendor Symark acquired BeyondTrust in 2009.
-In 2018, the company was acquired by Bomgar, a developer of remote support and PAM software.
-In both cases, BeyondTrust was adopted as the new company name.
+Bomgar was renamed to its current name when it acquired BeyondTrust in 2018, a company originally founded in 1985 as Symark.
+Symark was renamed to BeyondTrust when it acquired that company in 2009.

 History

 Symark

 Symark was founded in 1985 as a VAX/VMS utility software company in Los Angeles' San Fernando Valley.
 Its name is derived from the initials of its founders, Bob Sommers and Doug Yarrow.
 Symark was also a client-server computing vendor, before later acquiring a license for the UNIX security product UPM (now owned by Quest Software) and rebranding their version PowerBroker.
 Symark relocated to Westlake Village, California, then again to Agoura Hills.

 The company was focused on identity, access, and password management for privileged users on UNIX systems.
 From 2003—2008 the company expanded in Spain, Portugal, Japan and Latin America.
 During the same time period, they also grew by almost 300 percent and were one of the fastest growing private companies in the Los Angeles area.